paigen11/mysql-registration-passport/README.md

 - `$ docker-compose up`

-Your api server should be running at `http://localhost:3003`, your client server will be running at `http://localhost:3031` and your MySQL database will be running at: `127.0.0.1:3307`
+Your API server should be running at `http://localhost:3003`, your client server will be running at `http://localhost:3031` and your MySQL database will be running at: `127.0.0.1:3307`

 To stop the services: